ANKITKUMAR-dev25/NAMAN-KUMAR-SINGH/README.md

 ## ✨ How to customize
 1. Replace images/GIFs with ones you prefer (hosted in repo or via direct image URL).
 2. Replace project links and descriptions with your actual repositories and summaries.
-3. Replace contact links (LinkedIn, email, Twitter) with your real handles.

 ---